lsst-tstn/tstn-019/helm.rst

      - The number of Kafka brokers to wait for an ack from
    * - env.logLevel
      - This value determines the logging level for the producers
+   * - env.extras
+     - This section holds a set of key, value pairs for environmental variables
    * - producers
      - This section holds the configuration of the individual producers [#]_
    * - producers.name